naturalthan most others.

 All of these are forms of fractal noise: that is, they use pseudorandom parameters to create a fractal that looks random instead of looking mechanical or mathematical.

 Brownian motion refers to the trajectory followed by a particle that randomly changes direction.
-The most common formulation of Fractal Brownian motion (abbreviated fBm) is a 1.x-dimensional fractal created by the position of a 1D Brownian motion on one axis and time on the other.
-Many other fBm formulations also exist.
+The most common formulation of fractal Brownian motion (abbreviated fBm) is a 1.x-dimensional fractal created by the position of a 1D Brownian motion on one axis and time on the other.

-In graphics, fBm noise
+In graphics, the term fBm noise

 Subdivision methods provide a computationally simple way of generating a fractal.
 Given a low-resolution mesh, replace each primitive with several smaller primitives and then randomly offset the vertices.
 Provided the expected magnitude of the random offsets is proportional to the size of the primitive, the result will be fractal.